Code-Institute-Submissions/Kdoggg666-MS2/README.md

 add to memory game -
-credit sounds to me in presonus studio one. validate CSS, html and JS(via jShint)
+credit sounds to me in presonus studio one. validate CSS, html and JS(via jShint) - all validate however js shows ES6 warnings, check this!